koterthecoder/vpc-peer-hcl/readme.md

 ## Application

-This repo can be applied to either infrastructure repo: `vpc-hcl` or `multi-vpc-hcl`
+This repo can be applied to infrastructure repo `vpc-hcl`

 The nested directory `security` which contains configuration for the security vpc